skittles1/Meridian59/CONTRIBUTING.md

 lower-case letter should be the second letter of every property and classvar.
 0. Message names should be camelcase (MessageName); variables should also follow this convention after the identifying letters (piPropertyName).
-0. Avoid overly long message and parameter names that force calls to span multiple lines.
+0. Avoid overly long message, parameter and resource names that force statements to span multiple lines.
 0. All constants should be uppercase, and use underscores to separate words.
 0. Constants should be used instead of hardcoded numbers in code.
 If a constant is used in more than one file, or will be in the future, it should be defined in the constants file, blakston.khd.
+0. Avoid using hard-coded strings in code where possible; these should be placed in the resources section so translations can be used by the clients.
 0. All language-translated resources should go in a separate file, with the .lkod extension.
 Resources in the .lkod file must have an English translation defined in the .kod file.